How to Coach Like a Leader … Even (Especially) When You’re a Skeptic

 3. Build a habit based on your question

 Charles Duhigg’s The Power of Habit was a catalyst that got people focused on the science behind habits, the building blocks of a better life.
 Borrowing some of his insights, along with the “tiny habits” of B.J.
-Fogg and insights from others, I’ve created a simple model: The New Habit Formula.
+Fogg and insights from others, we’ve developed a simple model: The New Habit Formula.
 Its three parts are:

 “When this happens …”